Kenyukan Goju Ryu Kata

 However, and depending on the style and some other factors, many have created very "radical" expressions of Kata, - for others they have become better known as "necessary" burdens, and some use them as an opportunity to show off fanciful moves.

 Some have been changed and modified many times, to the point where, no one knows what the original was like any more.
 It seems that the advent of Tournaments and the price of fame, has brought some Instructors to knowingly change things to suit themselves, without regard for the work and dedication our forefathers put on the development of these Katas.
 Now we see the proliferation of Kata that until recently were considered "classics", being changed and defaced, so they can score higher points at the local Championships!

-Students should be aware of these practices, and should without any hesitation, ask their Instructors whether they are learning the authentic, or the Tournament version of them...then make a smart decision!
+Potential new students should be aware of these practices, and should without any hesitation, ask their Instructors whether they are learning the authentic, or the Tournament version of them...then make a smart decision!